 Adding a solid-state drive (SSD) is the single biggest hardware change you can make to speed up a laptop.
 It makes everything faster; booting up, shutting down and launching apps will all occur in the blink of any eye when compared to traditional hard drives.
 More and more laptops are coming with built-in SSDs, but not all of them do.
 And if your old laptop has a traditional hard drive inside, you can crack it open for a significant speed boost at a reasonable price.
-A 256GB SSD, which is a decent capacity for most users, can cost as little as $75.

-Upgrade Your RAM
+2. Upgrade Your RAM

 Anything running in the background will slow your computer's boot-up time and devote resources to programs you may not even be using.
-Luckily, it's simple to turn these off.
+Luckily, it's simple to turn these off:

-- In Windows 10, go to Task Manager > Startup to see the list of programs you have running when you turn on your computer.
+In Windows 10, go to Task Manager > Startup to see the list of programs you have running when you turn on your computer.

-- On a MacBook, go to System Preferences > Users & Groups > Login Items to adjust which programs launch when you turn on the computer.
+On a MacBook, go to System Preferences > Users & Groups > Login Items to adjust which programs launch when you turn on the computer.

 Unused programs take up storage on your hard drive and can suck resources from the CPU.
 Delete the junk to free up space and processing power for a faster computer.
 Be sure to check your library files for any junk that may stick around.

-It's possible that something you didn't install intentionally — malicious software — could be the reason your laptop is slow.
+It's possible that something you didn't install intentionally — like malicious software — could be the reason your laptop is slow.
 Run regular virus and malware scans to prevent something malicious from slowing down your laptop — or worse.
 Being vigilant can help you avoid and eliminate threats that are hoarding resources or filling your laptop with junk files.

 1. Search for "View advanced system settings."